-6/14/21 – As we all have seen throughout the COVID-19 pandemic, public health officials have frequently updated guidelines and mitigation efforts designed to reduce the spread of the virus as conditions change.
+1/19/22 – As we all have seen throughout the COVID-19 pandemic, public health officials have frequently updated guidelines and mitigation efforts designed to reduce the spread of the virus as conditions change.
 The Omicron variant has quickly become the predominant strain of the virus in the United States and its higher transmissibility is fueling a rapid and alarming rise in the COVID case and hospitalization rates around the country.

 - Within Scouting, there is a diversity of beliefs and concerns about how best to conduct Scouting activities during the pandemic.
 In general terms, we follow the guidance coming from the PA Department of Health, while listening carefully and considering the concerns of those who feel additional measures should be taken.
 Units are permitted to establish stricter standards for their unit meetings and activities.
 We want everyone to feel safe and comfortable.

-- Vaccines are strongly encouraged for all who are currently eligible (anyone age 12 or over).
-Individuals are considered fully vaccinated two weeks after receiving the final require dose.
+- Vaccines are strongly encouraged for all who are currently eligible (anyone age 5 or over).
+Individuals are considered fully vaccinated two weeks after receiving the final required dose.

 - Individuals may choose to continue wearing face coverings even when it is not required.

 - Individuals experiencing symptoms of COVID-19 and close contacts must still follow state guidelines for testing and isolation.

 - Some local and community orders may supersede these guidelines.

 - Units must obtain permission from their chartered organization and meeting host (if different than your chartered organization) for all in-person meetings and Scouting events.

 - All individuals (regardless of vaccination status) are required to wear face coverings and practice social distancing in areas of “substantial” or “high” community spread as per guidance from the PA Department of Health and the CDC.